 Initial claims have been stuck in a fairly tight range of 440,000 to 480,000 for most of this year, suggesting that the pace of improvement in the labor market is perhaps more gradual than the payroll numbers from the first quarter suggested, said Anna Piretti, an economist at BNP Paribas in New York.

-Private hiring was fairly strong in the first four months of this year, but slowed down sharply in May.
+Private hiring was fairly strong in the first four months of this year, but slowed sharply in May, according to government data.

 Unfilled orders rose 0.2 percent after a 0.4 percent gain in April.

 We are likely to see some moderation in some of the sectors as the inventory boost fades in the second half of the year.
 Business investment in equipment and software is likely to remain one of the strong engines of growth, said Piretti.

 (Additional reporting by Mark Felsenthal in Washington and Matthew Lynley in New York; Editing by Andrew Hay and Dan Grebler)